jbmsacps-stack/project-green-world/Readme.md

 ---

-## Collaboration and Contact
+## Collaboration

-I am open to feedback, suggestions, and collaboration that can improve the quality, accessibility, and educational value of this project.
+Feedback and suggestions are welcome, especially in areas that improve the educational quality and accessibility of the project.

-Areas where collaboration is welcome:
+Areas where feedback is useful:

 * Climate content review
 * Tamil translation improvements
 * Accessibility suggestions
 * UI and responsive design improvements
+* Verified educational resources
+* Donation/support link review
-* Educational resources and verified references
+* README and documentation improvement

-For collaboration or professional contact, reach me through GitHub or LinkedIn.

 ---